sundoug01/darey.io_projects-/project4_mean_stack.md

 ```

 ## Step 2: Install MongoDB
-MongoDB stores data in flexible, JSON-like documents.
-Fields in a database can vary from document to document and data structure can be changed over time.
-For our example application, we are adding book records to MongoDB that contain book name, isbn number, author, and number of pages.
+MongoDB stores data in a flexible, JSON-like documents.
+For the application,book records to be added to  MongoDB will contain book name, isbn number, author, and number of pages.
 ```
 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 0C49F3730359A14518585931BC711F9BA15703C6
 ```